 Orphans CMP Tutorial

 If you use this extra and like it, please consider donating.
 The suggested donation for this extra is $20.00, but any amount you want to give is fine (really).
-For a one-time donation of $50.00 you can use all of my non-commercial extras with a clear conscience.
+For a one-time donation of $50.00 you can use all of my non-premium extras with a clear conscience.

 Orphans is a utility for MODX Revolution that tries to identify unused elements, such as Chunks, Snippets, Templates, and Template variables.
 Unused elements can slow down your site and make it more difficult to find the things you want in the Manager.
 A utility to identify them has been requested many times.
 The process is amazingly complex, but I thought I'd give it a shot.
 The results, while not perfect, are more accurate than I thought they would be, and it was a fun challenge to write it.
 If you want to make yourself dizzy, read the code of the Orphans class file, especially the section around line 277 (my apologies if that code has been moved by the time you read this and I've forgotten to update this section).